-9.1.1 Observing Efficiency/Slew Tax: UPDATED FEBRUARY 2020
+9.1.1 Observing Efficiency/Slew Tax

 An observing efficiency including slew and settle time is used to determine the amount of time actually necessary to accomplish a proposal.
 Thus, in addition to the time on target, this "slew tax" is added when accounting the observing time at the peer review.
 Due to orbital or thermal constraints, longer exposures are candidates for segmenting into multiple observations by Mission Planning.
-The slew tax is 1.5 ksec for each target that requires less than 30 ksec of observing time.
-Observations requiring more than 30 ksec will be charged an additional 1.5 ksec tax per 30 ksec or fraction thereof.
-Thus, a proposal requesting a 210 ksec observation of one target is charged a slew tax of 10.5 kec for the purpose of the peer review.
+The slew tax is 1.5 ksec for each target that requires less than 90 ksec of observing time.
+Observations requiring more than 90 ksec will be charged an additional 1.5 ksec tax per 90 ksec or fraction thereof.
+Thus, a proposal requesting a 210 ksec observation of one target is charged a slew tax of 4.5 kec for the purpose of the peer review.
 For a large set of short exposures of different targets, this slew tax can substantially increase the "cost" in terms of time needed for a project.
 CPS generates an estimate of the constraint class of each target and the "slew tax" (pointing overhead) which will be added to the observing time at the peer review.

-9.1.2 Grid Surveys and Slew Tax: UPDATED FEBRUARY 2020
+9.1.2 Grid Surveys and Slew Tax

-- For a series of contiguous or nearly contiguous pointings (maneuver from one observation to the next of less than or equal to 1 degree), with no change in instrument set-up or observing mode, the slew tax for the first observation will remain 1.5 ksec, while for observations 2 through n (where "n" is explained below) slew tax will be assessed at 0.5 ksec. - A grid of pointings will be assembled into one or more groups comprising a set of closely spaced pointings with a maximum exposure time per group of 30 ksec, including the slew tax. - The value of "n" is the number of observations that can be done including the slew tax without exceeding 30 ksec.
-Proposals requesting more than 30 ksec (including slew tax) will be assessed slew tax in several groups, the first observation of each group will be charged the 1.5 ksec slew tax. - Proposers should set the CPS flag "Is this observation part of a grid survey?" to be "Y" (yes).
+- For a series of contiguous or nearly contiguous pointings (maneuver from one observation to the next of less than or equal to 1 degree), with no change in instrument set-up or observing mode, the slew tax for the first observation will remain 1.5 ksec, while for observations 2 through n (where "n" is explained below) slew tax will be assessed at 0.5 ksec. - A grid of pointings will be assembled into one or more groups comprising a set of closely spaced pointings with a maximum exposure time per group of 90 ksec, including the slew tax. - The value of "n" is the number of observations that can be done including the slew tax without exceeding 90 ksec.
+Proposals requesting more than 90 ksec (including slew tax) will be assessed slew tax in several groups, the first observation of each group will be charged the 1.5 ksec slew tax. - Proposers should set the CPS flag "Is this observation part of a grid survey?" to be "Y" (yes).

 Please note that observations taken as part of a grid survey are not constrained and therefore are not guaranteed to have the same (or similar) roll angle.
 Proposers must also include a group or roll constraint if they wish to ensure that the individual observations have roll angles within particular tolerances.
-The total RC for the grid is the sum of the RC for the individual pointings.
+In the event that the new RC metric is implemented in Cycle 22 (Section 4.3), the total RC for the grid is the sum of the RC for the individual pointings.